opc-proxy/docs/source/connectors.rst

 `protocol buffers <https://developers.google.com/protocol-buffers/>`_
 as serialization/deserialization and Interface Definition Language.

+The OPC-Proxy gRPC-Connector repository can be found at `gitHub-GrpcConnector <https://github.com/opc-proxy/GrpcConnector>`_.
-You find the configuration option for this connector package in the :ref:`Configuration` section.
+You find all its configuration options in the :ref:`Configuration` section.

 HTTP Connector API
 """"""""""""""""""